cardinal

 Template Navigation

-A list of all templates currently available in cardinal is provided in the Template Catalog, with tables designed based on the FDA Standard Safety Tables and Figures: Integrated Guide.
+A list of all templates currently available in cardinal is provided in the Template Catalog.

-You can access the source code for all currently available functions in the cardinal GitHub repository here.
+You can access the files for all currently available templates in the cardinal GitHub repository here.

 Additional Resources